 What might a Water<Less® technique look like?
 Sometimes we simply use a thimble of water and a bit of ozone instead of detergent.
 To get a soft feel typically achieved by using fabric softener, we might tumble jeans with bottle caps and golf balls, taking the water out of the wash altogether.
 The end result remains the same: the jeans you love made by using less water.

-In 2017, we upped our game by making 55% of all Levi’s® jeans with Water<Less® practices.
+Through 2019, 69% of Levi’s® bottoms were made Water<Less.
 But that’s not enough.
 Water scarcity is becoming one of the world’s greatest challenges.
 So we invited 20 competitors to our Eureka Innovation Lab and shared all of our water-saving practices with them.
 We open-sourced our Water<Less® innovation for others in an effort to learn and improve.
 Together, we can shift the industry by using less water and making a positive global impact.